Adeolu89/Adeolu89/README.md

 Currently, I'm diving deep into Python and its libraries for data science, including NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn.
 Additionally, I'm honing my skills in SQL to better handle and manipulate databases.
 I'm excited to apply what I've learned to real-world projects and continue expanding my knowledge in the field.

-**What's Next?**

-I'm eager to explore more tools and technologies that will enhance my data science journey.
-Some areas I'm keen to delve into include advanced machine learning techniques, deep learning, big data technologies, and domain-specific applications like natural language processing and computer vision.

 **Let's Connect! 🌐**

 I'm always open to connecting with fellow data enthusiasts, collaborating on projects, or simply discussing all things data science!
 Feel free to reach out to me on Linkedin: https://www.linkedin.com/in/adeoluwaoduonikosi/